BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

   *message-to-send*

-* On both sending and receiving, the HJB message **must** include a specific named parameter containing the JMS class the HJB message represents.
+* On both sending and receiving, the HJB message **must** include a specific field containing the JMS message type of the HJB message.

   - The name of this required field is *hjb_jms_message_interface*

-  - Its value **must** be the name of the JMS interface class that the message represents.
+  - Its value **must** be the name of the JMS interface class for the message's JMS type.
 I.e., it should be one of:

     + javax.jms.TextMessage